a710323/CSE511-Intro-to-AI-PacMan-WUSTL/README.md

 # CSE511-Intro-to-AI-PacMan-WUSTL

-This is my work of CSE511, Intro to Artificial Intelligence
+This is my work of CSE511, Intro to Artificial Intelligence during spring 2019

+Note: The lecture slides are from spring 2020.

 # Disclaimer